-The Department of Housing and Community Development will prioritize non-housing community development activities in areas deemed distressed and where minorities are concentrated in areas of poverty.
-Distressed census tracts are depicted in Figure AP-50.1, and are defined as high-poverty neighborhoods with low home values and low appreciation rates, compared to the District as a whole.
-HUD-defined Racial and Ethnic Concentrated Areas of Poverty (R/ECAPs) - census tracts with both a majority non-white population and the lesser of 40% of the individuals live below the poverty line or tracts with 3 or more times the citywide poverty rate- will be a focus during this consolidated planning period.
-Figure AP-50.2depicts the R/ECAPs.
+DHCD will prioritize non-housing community development activities in areas deemed distressed and where minorities are concentrated in areas of poverty.
+Distressed census tracts are depicted in Figure AP-5O.1, and are defined as high-poverty neighborhoods with low home values and low appreciation rates, compared to the District as a whole.
+HUD-defined Racial and Ethnic Concentrated Areas of Poverty (R/ECAPs) - census tracts with both a majority non-white population and the lesser of 40 percent of the individuals live below the poverty line or tracts with three or more times the citywide poverty rate - will be a focus during this consolidated planning period.
+Figure AP-50.2 depicts the R/ECAPs.

-Figure AP-50.1-Distressed Census Tracts
+Figure AP-50.1-Distressed Census Tracts attach to plan

-Source: Office of Tax and Revenue; Poverty Rate from U.S. Census Bureau Note: Distressed areas are defined as census tracts with a poverty rate at 20% and greater, 80% or less of citywide median home assessment value, and 80% or less of citywide home (single family detached and town home) appreciation rate.
-Median assessment value based on 3-Year average of the 2014-2017 assessments, and appreciation is change in median assessments from 2014 to 2017.
+Source: Office of Tax and Revenue; Poverty Rate from U.S. Census Bureau Note: Distressed areas are defined as census tracts with a poverty rate at 20 percent and greater, 80 percent or less of citywide median home assessment value, and 80 percent or less of citywide home (single family detached and town home) appreciation rate.
+Median assessment value based on three-Year average of the 2014-2017 assessments, and appreciation is change in median assessments from 2014 to 2017.

-Figure AP-50.2-Racial and Ethnic Concentrated Areas of Poverty (R/ECAPs)
+Figure AP-50.2-Racial and Ethnic Concentrated Areas of Poverty (R/ECAPs) attach to plan

-Source: Department of Housing and Urban Development, egis open data tool as of March 2016 Note: R/ECAP areas are defined as census tracts with a non-white population of 50% or more and the lesser of 40% or greater of the individuals living below the poverty line or 3 or more times the citywide poverty rate Activities funded under the Community Development Block Grant Program are restricted to census tracts where more than half of the residents earn less than 80% of the area median income, or to persons earning 80% or less of the area median income.
-Figure SP-50.3 depicts eligible census tracts under the Community Development Block Grant Program.
+Source: Department of Housing and Urban Development, egis open data tool as of March 2016 Note: R/ECAP areas are defined as census tracts with a non-white population of 50% or more and the lesser of 40 percent or greater of the individuals living below the poverty line or three or more times the citywide poverty rate

+Activities funded under the CDBG Program are restricted to census tracts where more than half of the residents earn less than 80 percent AMI, or to persons earning 80 percent AMI.
+Figure SP-50.3 depicts eligible census tracts under the CDBG Program.